metagn/rot/README.md

 Similar to commas, newlines after the `=` character are treated as inline whitespace.

-An assignment can only be the item of a phrase.
-They cannot be nested inside other assignments.
+An association can only be the item of a phrase.
+They cannot be nested inside other associations.

 Author note: I don't have a good rationalization for this syntax.
 I would think it is a natively supported shorthand for `= abc "def"` but I guess that would be too general to deal with.
 I am fine with only having one infix operator though, and one that doesn't have a left/right precedence.